danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 ## Building the build pipeline

-We will go backwards cracking-the-python-monorepo it's somewhat easier to understand in my opinion.
+We will go backwards because it's somewhat easier to understand in my opinion.
 Feel free to consult the Dagger Python SDK [documentation](https://dagger-io.readthedocs.io/en/sdk-python-v0.16.1/).

 First, we will do a bunch of imports and define some useful types: